-- Spicy - Add a finely diced jalapeño to add a bit of a kick to your cheddar biscuit.
+- Spicy - Add a finely diced jalapeño to create a spicy cheddar biscuit.

 My Cheddar Chive Biscuits are made using the same techniques as my classic Buttermilk Biscuits.
 The cheddar and chives get tossed into the mix before adding the buttermilk.